 This past month I’ve been facing money issues on many levels.
 The American Astronomical Society’s Division for Planetary Sciences is holding its annual meeting in October, and I’m on a committee to pass out small travel grants to graduate students.
 NASA, the source for most of the funding in my field, is going through its annual cycle of evaluating research proposed by academics; to review the proposals and try to decide who best deserves the limited funding available, I’ll be meeting on another committee later this month.
-Even my own observatory is in the midst of fundraising tens of millions of dollars to support and upgrade our telescope.
+Even my own observatory is in the midst of fundraising to support and upgrade our telescope.
 (Anyone out there have a spare million?)

-NASA funding is especially tight this year, as the agency tries to fulfill all the different tasks that the US congress and president have placed on it: keep the space shuttle flying, send people back to the Moon and eventually Mars, support cutting-edge research into the design of tomorrow’s aircraft, and, oh yes, support about a thousand scientists and graduate students whose entire livelyhood is up for review on a yearly basis.
+NASA funding is always tight, as the agency tries to fulfill all the different tasks that the US congress and president have placed on it: keep the space shuttle flying, send people back to the Moon and eventually Mars, support cutting-edge research into the design of tomorrow’s aircraft, and, oh yes, support about a thousand scientists and graduate students whose entire livelihood is up for review on a yearly basis.
 Space science – the mundane paper and pencil models, the nights at the telescope – makes up only a small part of NASA’s budget, but it’s one without powerful corporate lobbyists or flashy public relations triumphs.
 It’s the seed corn, we keep saying, that tells us where to send the flashy probes and human missions.
 It’s also the easiest pot to raid when the need arises.

 Naturally, I think it deserve more funding.
 Naturally, a lot of people in my field agree, and look jealously at the billions spent on the Shuttle and the International Space Station, not to mention the plans just beginning to send people back to the Moon.
 For a fraction of that cost, we could send a robot, you know... and I just happen to have the plans for one...

 I sympathize.
 But I also see the other side of the story.
 After all, astronomy really is gloriously useless.
 It will be a few years before anyone makes money mining asteroids or running a resort hotel in orbit.
 So why do we do it?
-Why should Nasa (or the Vatican) give us a cent, much less the millions that we complain are so inadequate?
+Why should NASA (or the Vatican) give us a cent, much less the millions that we complain are so inadequate?